-She gave a skeptic look, however, she quietly sighed, “Alright.”
+She gave a skeptic look.
+However, she quietly sighed, “Alright.”

 “When this is over, I will disappear, but the me that belongs to this time period will still be here.
 He doesn’t know anything, and he doesn’t need to.”

-We braced ourselves.
+They braced ourselves.
 John held on to her as tightly as he could.
 John wasn’t going to lose her.

 Absolutely nothing happened.
 Children remained playing in the park, the hot dog kid was busy twirling around condiments and chatting it up with a few girls, people still walked up and down the street without care.